-- 9.2 S204 of the Gambling Act provides for a person to make an application to the licensing authority for a provisional statement in respect of premises that he or she: - expects to be constructed; - expects to be altered; or - expects to acquire a right to occupy. - 9.3 The process for considering an application for a provisional statement is the same as that for a premises licence application.
+S204 of the Gambling Act provides for a person to make an application to the Licensing Authority for a provisional statement in respect of premises that he or she:

+- expects to be constructed;

+- expects to be altered; or

+- expects to acquire a right to occupy.

+The process for considering an application for a provisional statement is the same as that for a premises licence application.
 The applicant is obliged to give notice of the application in the same way as applying for a premises licence.
-Responsible authorities and interested parties may make representations and there are rights of appeal. - 9.4 In contrast to the premises licence application, the applicant does not have to hold or have applied for an operating licence from the Gambling Commission (except in the case of a track) and they do not have to have a right to occupy the premises in respect of which their provisional application is made. - 9.5 The holder of a provisional statement may then apply for a premises licence once the premises are constructed, altered or acquired.
-The licensing authority will be constrained in the matters it can consider when determining the premises licence application, and in terms of representations about premises licence applications that follow the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless: - they concern matters which could not have been addressed at the provisional statement stage, or - they reflect a change in the applicant's circumstances. - 9.6 In addition, the authority may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters: - (a) which could not have been raised by objectors at the provisional licence stage; or - (b) which, in the authority's opinion, reflect a change in the operator's circumstances. - (c) where the premises has not been constructed in accordance with the plan and information submitted with the provisional statement application.
-This must be a substantial change from the plan and licensing authorities should discuss any concerns they have with the applicant before making a decision. - 9.7 The Licensing Authority has noted in the Gambling Commission's Guidance that the licensing authority should not take into account irrelevant matters.
-One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for the proposal.
+Responsible authorities and interested parties may make representations and there are rights of appeal.

+In contrast to the premises licence application, the applicant does not have to hold or have applied for an operating licence from the Gambling Commission (except in the case of a track) and they do not have to have a right to occupy the premises in respect of which their provisional application is made.

+The holder of a provisional statement may then apply for a premises licence once the premises are constructed, altered or acquired.
+The Licensing Authority will be constrained in the matters it can consider when determining the premises licence application, and in terms of representations about premises licence applications that follow the grant of a provisional statement, no further representations from relevant authorities or interested parties can be taken into account unless:

+- they concern matters which could not have been addressed at the provisional statement stage; or - they reflect a change in the applicant's circumstances.

+In addition, the authority may refuse the premises licence (or grant it on terms different to those attached to the provisional statement) only by reference to matters:

+- which could not have been raised by objectors at the provisional licence stage; or - which, in the authority's opinion, reflect a change in the operator's circumstances.

+Where the premises has not been constructed in accordance with the plan and information submitted with the provisional statement application.
+This must be a substantial change from the plan and licensing authorities should discuss any concerns they have with the applicant before making a decision.

-10. Reviews
+12. Reviews

-10.1 Requests for a review of a premises licence can be made by interested parties or responsible authorities.
+Requests for a review of a premises licence can be made by interested parties or responsible authorities.
 It is for the Licensing Authority, however, to decide whether the review is to be carried-out.
 This will be on the basis of whether the request for the review is relevant to the matters listed below, as well as consideration as to whether the request is frivolous, vexatious, repetitious, or will certainly not cause this authority to wish to alter, revoke or suspend the licence.

-10.2 Reviews will be carried out:
+Reviews will be carried out:

-- in accordance with any relevant code of practice issued by the Gambling Commission: - in accordance with any relevant guidance issued by the Gambling Commission; - reasonably consistent with the licensing objectives; and - in accordance with this statement of licensing principles. - 10.3 The Licensing Authority can also initiate a review of a licence for any reason which it thinks is appropriate. - 10.4 Once a valid application for a review has been received by the licensing authority, it will publish a notice of the application within 7 days of receipt.
-Responsible authorities and interested parties can make representations during a 28 day period which begins 7 days after the application was received by the licensing authority.
+- in accordance with any relevant code of practice issued by the Gambling Commission; - in accordance with any relevant guidance issued by the Gambling Commission; - if the request is reasonably consistent with the licensing objectives; and - in accordance with this statement of licensing principles.

+The Licensing Authority can also initiate a review of a licence for any reason which it thinks is appropriate.

+Once a valid application for a review has been received by the licensing authority, representations can be made by responsible authorities and interested parties during a 28 day period.
+This period begins 7 days after the application was received by the licensing authority, who will publish notice of the application within 7 days of receipt.

-The licensing authority must carry out the review as soon as possible after the 28 day period for making representations has passed.
+The Licensing Authority must carry out the review as soon as possible after the 28 day period for making representations has passed.